cimeister/academic-kickstart/content/blog/unigramlm/index.md

 ## Implementation in the SentencePiece library

-In practice, the UnigramLM algorithm as we know it is largely defined by the public SentencePiece implementation, since Kudo (2018) give only a high-level description and leave many engineering choices under-specified.
+In practice, the UnigramLM algorithm as we know it is largely defined by the public SentencePiece implementation, since @kudo-2018-subword give only a high-level description and leave many engineering choices under-specified.
 The library makes a number of concrete design decisions that go beyond the abstract EM + pruning picture above.

-Importantly, some of these actually change the underlying model described earlier.
+## Text Preprocessing.

+Arguably some of the more critical design choices to be aware of are those pertaining to normalization and pretokenization, as these change which segmentations are feasible.
+SentencePiece advertises that it does not apply any pretokenization, but I think that depends on your definition of pretokenization\...
+By default the library, collapses whitespace, inserts a dummy-prefix marker, and treats whitespace (and script/number boundaries) as explicit segmentation cues, i.e., as markers that can be suffixes or prefixes of pieces, but that pieces cannot cross.
+Most of these behaviors can be disabled via training flags but the fact that they're used is not well advertised.
+It also applies NFKC normalization by default.

+#### Initialization.

+The seed vocabulary is not "all substrings up to length $L$":
+SentencePiece uses a version of the Enhanced (Extended) Suffix Array procedure to mine a large lexicon of frequent substrings from the corpus (on the order of $10^6$ pieces by default), subject to length and frequency thresholds.

+#### EM Updates.

-First, SentencePiece runs a fixed EM+prune schedule rather than iterating EM to convergence on a fixed vocabulary.
+SentencePiece runs a fixed EM+prune schedule rather than iterating EM to convergence on a fixed vocabulary.
 Each outer iteration consists of a small fixed number of EM "sub-iterations" (typically two), after which the vocabulary is pruned by a fixed shrinking factor, and training stops once the target vocabulary size is reached.
-Second, the seed vocabulary is not "all substrings up to length $L$": SentencePiece uses an Enhanced (Extended) Suffix Array procedure to mine a large lexicon of frequent substrings from the corpus (on the order of $10^6$ pieces by default), subject to length and frequency thresholds.
-Pruning is performed as described above in the approximations section, i.e., a piece's loss is approximated by assuming that the removed piece's probability mass transfers to its best alternative Viterbi segmentation.
-Third, SentencePiece does not use the plain MLE
-M-step update from
+SentencePiece does not use the plain MLE M-step update from
 Eq.
 (14).
 Instead, it adopts a Variational Bayesian approach with a Dirichlet prior, replacing expected counts with their [digamma-transformed counterparts](https://github.com/google/sentencepiece/blob/336900241c4943ae1e5f844b18292f532b3a21c7/src/unigram_model_trainer.cc#L390):
 ${\phi^{(n+1)}_{v}}\propto\exp(\Psi(\widehat{c}_{{v}}({\mathcal{C}};{{\boldsymbol{\phi}}^{(n)}})+\alpha_{v}))$.
 While it might not seem like a large change to the original update rule, this choice is implicitly adding a prior belief about the the number of counts we should observe for each token.
-Explicitly, we're now calculating the geometric mean of a posterior Dirichlet distribution, where we're added in the belief token ${v}$ will be observed $\alpha_{v}$  times.
+Explicitly, we're now calculating the geometric mean of a posterior Dirichlet distribution, where we're added in the belief token ${v}$ will be observed
+$\alpha_{{v}}$ times.
 Notably, SentencePiece uses an improper Haldane prior ($\alpha_{v}= 0$ for all ${v}\in{\mathcal{V}}$).
-This choice essentially has the opposite effect of performing standard additive smoothing: it's always the case that $\exp(\psi(x)) < x$, however, for small $x$ (rare tokens), the relative "discount" is significantly larger.
+This choice essentially has the opposite effect of performing standard additive
+smoothing: it's always the case that $\exp(\psi(x)) < x$, however, for small $x$ (rare tokens), the relative "discount" is significantly larger.
 It thus acts as a regularizer that disproportionately penalizes tokens with low expected counts, sending their assigned probability mass closer to zero.
 This is done on top of a [pre-pruning step](https://github.com/google/sentencepiece/blob/336900241c4943ae1e5f844b18292f532b3a21c7/src/unigram_model_trainer.cc#L381) for tokens whose expected counts are below a certain threshold.

-Arguably some of the more critical design choices to be aware of are those pertaining to normalization and pretokenization, as these change which segmentations are feasible.
-By default it applies NFKC normalization, collapses whitespace, inserts a dummy-prefix marker, and treats whitespace (and often script/number boundaries) as explicit segmentation cues, i.e., as markers that can be suffixes or prefixes of pieces, but that pieces cannot cross.
-Most of these behaviors can be disabled via training flags but the fact that they're used is not well advertised.
+#### Pruning.

+Pruning is performed as described above in the approximations section, i.e., a piece's loss is approximated by assuming that the removed piece's probability mass transfers to its best alternative Viterbi segmentation (${{h}_{{\boldsymbol{\phi}}}({\mathbf{{s}}})}_{{\mathcal{V}}_{{n}}}({v})$).
+Notably, pieces whose expected counts are below a fixed value (0.5) are pre-pruned.
+Also, not all pruning is done within the EM iterations;
+there is a final pruning step that removes tokens with the lowest estimated probabilities in order to get to the final desired vocabulary size.

 Taken together, these implementation details instantiate one particular, very specific version of the abstract UnigramLM model described above,